revgen/aws-repository/README.md

 # Amazon Web Services (AWS)

-The repository contains various settings, scripts and files related with [AWS](https://aws.amazon.com/).
+The repository contains various settings, scripts and files related with [Amazon Web Services (AWS)](https://aws.amazon.com/).

 ## At the beginning...